Amit1198911/AstroMeet/README.md

 - **Redis integration for scalability**: Mentions Redis used for caching and improving scalability.

 Let me know if you'd like any further changes!

-Let me know if you'd like further changes!